 - Calendar Helper

 - Equipment Manager

 The editable classroom Helper Jobs packet can be found here.

 How Does it Work?

 1 Download the document and save it to your computer

 2 Open the document with the most current version of free Adobe Reader

 3 Place your cursor in the editable text fields and start typing your own text

 Please note: This document MUST be opened in Adobe Reader to be fully functional.
-This document WILL NOT be editable if opened with a generic or Apple-brand PDF reader.
+This document WILL NOT be editable if open in preview mode or with with a generic or Apple-brand PDF reader.